kubernetes-sigs/blixt/README.md

 You can reach out to the community by creating [issue][issues] or [discussions][disc].
-You can also reach out on [Kubernetes Slack][kslack] on the `#sig-network-gateway-api` channel.
+You can also reach out on [Kubernetes Slack][kslack] on the `#blixt` channel.
 There is also a `#ebpf` channel on Kubernetes Slack for general eBPF related help.

 [donation]:https://github.com/kubernetes/org/issues/3875
 [gwapi]:https://gateway-api.sigs.k8s.io/